 Are you completely confused about the types of videos you should be posting online?
 You have a great business and want to build an audience, but just have no clue where to start?
 I have good news for you.
-I have created a three step plan that will help you think of valuable content topics that you can use for the entire year!
-Watch this clip to learn more:
+I have created a three step plan that will help you think of valuable content topics that you can use for an entire year!

 Whether you’re live streaming on Facebook live, Instagram live (or even stories), or Periscope, creating live video content usually involves being flexible, going with the flow, and getting a main message or experience across to customers faster than recorded video.
 Recorded video usually involves a script, maybe another person, a high quality camera (that is steady) and maybe even microphones or lights.
 No matter which you choose, my three step plan will help you.

 Step 1: Setup a content calendar outline, and add your company’s birthday, and official holidays that correlate with your business.

 Some people add the dates to a google calendar, or just simply make a list.
 Whatever you need to do to have it written or typed down somewhere, having this plan will keep you on track.
 SO, The first thing I put on this yearly calendar is my company's birthday!
 When did you launch your website or receive your DBA or some other important event in your company's life?
 You can use any milestone, as long as you choose one, and get it on the calendar.
 BOOM.
 You have your first of 12 videos set, with a date attached.
 You'll need to plan at least a week out for this video, so I always go into my calendar a week earlier and add a date to prepare, film and edit this video before the publish date.
 I always try to cover 3 important points in my videos, so for you and this first "birthday" video you can outline it a bit like this: